I’m sorry your wife left you, but it sounds like there were many more

 it couldn’t be true.
 Then I found scriptures proving that it wasn’t.
 I

-encourage you to order my book, Martin Zender Goes To Hell.
-It
+encourage you to order my book,

 will help all this make sense to you.
 Read it with an open heart.
 I am